 Question: If using time, do I need to list all of the activities and the time spent doing each one?

-Answer: According to the AMA, list total time and describe what activities were done.
+Answer: List total time and describe what activities were done.
 “I spent 45 minutes caring for this patient today, reviewing labs, records from another facility, seeing the patient, documenting in the record and arranging for a sleep study.”

 Question: If using time to select a code, and the clinician reviews the record the day before, or completes the note the day after, can I count that time?